Small Business Emergency Grant

 ABOUT THE GRANT

-The Small Business Emergency Grant is pleased to announce a 4th round of funding, opening September 8th, 2020.
 In partnership with the Methow Valley Long Term Recovery Organization and Okanogan County’s Economic Alliance, TwispWorks launched the Small Business Emergency Grant in May this year to give $1500 to those businesses most impacted by the Coronavirus pandemic.
-Over the past four months we have raised $91,600 and given a total of 37 grants to local businesses.
+Over the past five months we have raised over $116,500 and given a total of 48 grants to local businesses.

 Become a funding partner in the creation of the Methow Valley Small Business Emergency Grant, administered by the TwispWorks Foundation.
 When you donate to TwispWorks through June 15, your donation will go directly to this important program.
 Your gift will help build resiliency and diversity in our small business community and help our local economy recover stronger.